MadWoTBMods/WoTB_Easy_Keyart/README.md

 # Details
 - Written in Ruby, Depends on ImageMagick
 - Still development in progress
 - converts all .png files in the Keyart_Input Folder.
+(The Keyart_Input folder is script generated.)
 - Recommended Input size: 2728 x 1536
 # Planned
 - Add Support to MacOS Devices